California sues Tesla over alleged rampant discrimination against Black employees

 Tesla did not immediately respond to a request for comment from NPR.

-The department suing Tesla said they attempted to resolve the dispute without litigation at first, which would involve an internal dispute resolution provided by the department, free of charge.
+California's Department of Fair Employment and Housing (DFEH) said it attempted to resolve the dispute without litigation at first, which would involve an internal dispute resolution provided by the department, free of charge.
 When offered in January, Tesla refused to attend.
 In February, the lawsuit says the parties were "unable to resolve the administrative complaints at the mediation."

 On the day the lawsuit was filed, Tesla issued a public blog post, titled "The DFEH's Misguided Lawsuit," where it called the lawsuit "unfair and counterproductive."